vagrawal/gsoc-progress/vagrawal/progress.md

 # 1 July - 3 July

 Made progress in language model.
 The model is still not working.
 I think I will have a working code and results in a day or two.
 Much of the thought in the model is done, the remaining part is to train a model and then use pre-trained model from then in the acoustic model's inference part.

+# 4 July

+Get away with self made LM.
+And add penalization in beam search.

+Use best of best n in evaluation.